xnuinside/gino-admin/README.md

 ## Changelog
+**v0.3.0**

+### New Features:

+1. Added support for 'hide_columns' argument in admin panel configuration, example: examples/base_example/src/app.py

+Argument removes those columns from admin panel 'edit' section.
+You can pass column directly for one model, or global hide by name, for example:

+hide_columns = [ModelName.id, 'pk']

+This mean that for the model ModelName on 'edit' page column 'id' will be hided.
+And globally for all models will be hided columns with name 'pk'.

+### Improvements

+1. Dependencies was updated

 **v0.2.5**
 1. Added favicon.ico
 2. Updated Sanic version (by the way, I plan to move admin panel to FastAPI in next major release)